lockss/lockss-rtd-manual/docs/upgrading/index.rst

 .. code-block:: shell

-   scripts/configure-lockss -r
+   scripts/configure-lockss --replay

-The ``-r`` ("replay") option will re-use all previously-entered configuration values, and only ask questions for new prompts added since the previous release.
+The ``--replay`` option will re-use all previously-entered configuration values, and only ask questions for new prompts added since the previous release.

 ---------------------------
 Start LOCKSS |LATEST_MINOR|